benhowell/benhowell.github.com/_drafts/people-analytics-and-the-deployment-dystopia.md

 <br/>

 #### People Analytics
-OK, in this day and age, everyone expects that employers will do some digging online, however, people analytics proves to be much more sinister.
+In this day and age, everyone expects that employers will do some digging online, however, people analytics proves to be much more sinister.
 In addition to profiling potential employees using external data (public, paid-for, or otherwise), some employers continually profile existing staff using both external data and via analysis of internal social media, email, surveys, and the like, to define a prototypical "good employee" profile in order to employ people with similar profiles.
 So, if you're filling out questionaires at work, using the corporate social networking tools, crowd-sourcing and ideation tools, using email, doing surveys, wikis, what have you, there may be additional reasons beyond engaging with staff, such as analysis and profiling.
 And, everything you're doing publicly online is bound to be used at some time in the future for profiling and analysis as well.

 But really, that's all just tip of the iceburg stuff.
 According to an article in _"The Atlantic"_  [^1], the Las Vegas casino Harrah’s tracks the smiles of the card dealers and waitstaff (its analytics team has quantified the impact of smiling on customer satisfaction) and Bloomberg logs every keystroke of every employee along with every time they enter and leave the premises according to _"Business Insider Australia"_  [^2].